nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 -------------------------------------
 * Currently, we only support same-day events.
   Events which are stretched across multiple days are not supported.
+* `undo` can only undo the most recent valid command.

 [[Back to top](#index)]